anoobbacker/brilliant-pala/screening-mock/chemistry/013-zinc-sulfuric-acid-gas.md

 ---
 # Answer

+## Quick visual reasoning
+- Picture what’s in the bottle: concentrated sulfuric acid is thick, “thirsty,” and grabby.
+It doesn’t just fizz out hydrogen; it aggressively pulls electrons from the metal.
+- Zinc happily gives electrons.
+When that happens, the sulfur part of the acid “steps down” and leaves as its own smelly, choking gas made of sulfur and oxygen — sulfur dioxide.
+- Rule-outs by sight and source:
+  - NO₂ needs nitrogen, but there’s no nitrogen here — impossible.
+  - O₂ would mean the acid throws out bare oxygen while a reactive metal is right there to cling to it — unlikely to bubble off.
+  - H₂ is what you get with watery (dilute) acid.
+Thick, concentrated acid behaves differently: it oxidizes, so the gas comes from the acid’s sulfur instead.

+## Create twists
+- Typical traps:
+  - “Metal + acid always gives hydrogen.”
+Only true for dilute, non-oxidizing behavior.
+Spot the word “concentrated” — it flips the script.
+  - Picking NO₂ because it’s a famous brown gas.
+But check the ingredients: no nitrogen present, so no NO₂.
+- Same idea, different look:
+  - Concentrated nitric acid with metals gives a nitrogen-oxygen gas because the acid contains nitrogen; concentrated sulfuric acid gives a sulfur-oxygen gas because it contains sulfur.
+  - Dilute sulfuric acid with zinc does give hydrogen; switch to concentrated, and it switches to sulfur dioxide.
+- In nature/engineering:
+  - The sharp, match-like choking smell from a just-blown-out match is sulfur dioxide — the same kind of gas formed here.
+  - Volcanic vents release sulfur dioxide; that same gas can form when strong sulfuric acid meets a willing metal donor.

 ## What gas forms when zinc meets concentrated sulfuric acid?

 Start with a picture you’ve seen: drop a metal into acid and you see bubbles.
 Those bubbles are a gas made by electrons moving from the metal to something in the acid.
 The key question is: who takes the electrons?